Are you considering giving your child weekends off or even a summer-long break from ADHD medications?

 "The bottom line, it isn't harmful and it's part of personalization of care -- not to have a standard that fits all, but to have a flexible approach that meets the needs of the individual child and family," says psychiatrist Benedetto Vitiello, MD, who leads the Child and Adolescent Treatment and Preventive Intervention Research Branch at the National Institute of Mental Health in Bethesda, Md.

-WebMD asked experts -- parents included -- to talk about the pros and cons of drug holidays.
-Here's what they said.
+Here's what you need to know about the pros and cons of drug holidays.

 Another half million or so take nonstimulant prescription drugs -- such as Intuniv, Kapvay, and Strattera -- which work on the brain differently.
 Those should not be stopped, because they take longer to go to work and far longer to leave the body, says Mark Wolraich, MD, a pediatrician in Oklahoma City who helped write the latest ADHD treatment guidelines for the American Academy of Pediatrics.